 Change the last paragraph in 26.15.2 PPDU format selection as follows: (#3412)

-During an EDCA FTM session, an HE STA should send an Ack frame in the same PPDU format as the soliciting PPDU when the soliciting PPDU is a VHT PPDU or an HT PPDU containing an FTM frame.
-It shall also send the Ack frame in the HE SU PPDU format when the soliciting PPDU is an HE SU PPDU containing an FTM frame; see 26.17.2 (HE BSS operation in the 6 GHz band).
+During an EDCA FTM session, an An HE STA should send an Ack frame that is the response to a Fine Timing Measurement frame carried in a VHT PPDU or HT PPDU in the same PPDU format as the PPDU carrying the Fine Timing Measurement frame.
+It shall also send an Ack frame that is the response to a Fine Timing Measurement frame carried in an HE SU PPDU format in an HE SU PPDU; see 26.17.2 (HE BSS operation in the 6 GHz band).

 TGaz Editor: Insert the following text on page 229 starting at line 12 as follows

+26.16 Midamble parameter setting rules

+Insert the following at the end of 26.16: (#7077)

+A STA shall set the TXVECTOR parameter DOPPLER to 0 when transmitting an HE Ranging NDP or HE TB Ranging NDP.